dabapps/django-readers/docs/reference/projectors.md

-Projector functions take a model instance as their single argument and return a dictionary mapping one or more keys to value derived from that instance, usually via [producer functions](producers.md).
+Projector functions take a model instance as their single argument and return a dictionary mapping one or more keys to one or more values derived from that instance, usually via [producer functions](producers.md).
 The `projectors` module contains higher-order functions that create projectors from producers, and compose projectors together.

 Import like this: `from django_readers import projectors`